chingu-voyages/v17-toucans-team-01/README.md

 ### Tech Stack

 The site is static with no server or database.
 Only vanilla HTML/CSS/JS will be used except Sass(SCSS) is used for preprocessing styles.
+Parcel is used to bundle files prior to deployment on Github pages.

 ### Design Mockup